italia/publiccode-crawler/README.md

 #### Stack

-1. set up Træfik

-    If you already have a Træfik container running on your host simply remove the `proxy` definition from `docker-compose.yml` file and set up the `web` network to be external:

-    ```yaml
-    networks:
-      web:
-        external:
-          name: name_of_træfik_network
-    ```

-2. rename .env.example to .env and fill the variables with your values
+1. rename .env.example to .env and fill the variables with your values

     - default Elasticsearch user and password are `elastic:elastic`
     - default Kibana user and password are `kibana:kibana`
-    - basic authentication token is generated with: `echo -n "user:password" | openssl base64 -base64`

-3. rename `elasticsearch/config/searchguard/sg_internal_users.yml.example` to `elasticsearch/config/searchguard/sg_internal_users.yml` and insert the correct passwords
+2. rename `elasticsearch/config/searchguard/sg_internal_users.yml.example` to `elasticsearch/config/searchguard/sg_internal_users.yml` and insert the correct passwords

     Hashed passwords can be generated with: